 The contractor shall notify the COTR when an At-Sea Monitor leaves the ASM for any reason as referenced in Section F.5.19.
-Reasons for termination, whether contractor

-1 initiated or At-Sea Monitor initiated, must be documented and provided to NMFS within 7 2 days of the At-Sea Monitor's departure and shall be used to determine trends and assist in 3 improving retention of qualified At-Sea Monitors as referenced in Section F.5.20.
-4 C.4.3.15.
-Emergency Action Plan 5 The contractor shall institute an Emergency Action Plan that documents 6 what they will do in the case of an emergency.
-The purpose of an Emergency Action Plan is 7 to facilitate and organize employer and employee actions during workplace emergencies.
-8 Well developed emergency plans and proper employee training (such that employees 9 understand their roles and responsibilities within the plan) will result in fewer and less severe 10 employee injuries.
-The contractor shall provide NMFS with a copy of their Emergency Action 11 plan as referenced in Section F.5.27.
-12 C.4.3.16.
-Quality Assurance Plan 13 The contractor shall develop and submit to NMFS a contractor Quality 14 Assurance Plan, as referenced in Section F.5.3, which details how the contractor will ensure 15 effectiveness and efficiency of collection efforts as well as the quality of data collected by its 16 At-Sea Monitors.
-The contractor shall further establish, implement, and maintain a Quality Assurance Management program to ensure consistent quality of all work products and 17 18 services performed under this contract.
-19 C.5.
-PERFORMANCE MONITORING 20 C.5.1.
-Quality Assurance Surveillance Plan 21 NMFS intends to monitor contractor performance against the Schedule of 22 Deliverables (Section F.5.3).
-23 C.6.
-SECURITY RISK LEVEL DESIGNATIONS 24 The risk levels under this contract have been determined by the Program 25 Office as shown below: 26 LABOR CATEGORY SECURITY RISK 27 Program Manager Low 28 Coordinator Low 29 Observer I, II, III Low 30 Investigation Packages 31 At-Sea Monitors and key personnel would be considered contractors and all 32 undergo the required background investigation (Section J, Attachment 13, Security 33 Background Instructions) and would be either U.S. Citizens, Naturalized Citizen, Green Card 34 Holders (aka Permanent Resident Card), or Foreign Nationals.
-The following requirements 35 will be completed prior to official hiring: 36 0 - 30 days = Security Worksheet, Finger Print Cards (FD 258 Cards) 37 31 - 179 days = Security Worksheet, SAC Form (OFI Form 86C), Finger 38 Print Cards (FD 258 Cards) 39 180 or greater days = EQIP Package 40 0 Security Worksheet 41 Electronic Questionnaire (filled out after applicant has been placed in 0 42 EQIP) EQIP Signature pages (generated after applicant has completed 43 0 44 Questionnaire in EQIP) 45 Declaration for Federal Employment (Optional Form 306)
+Reasons for termination, whether contractor initiated or At-Sea Monitor initiated, must be documented and provided to NMFS within 7 days of the At-Sea Monitor's departure and shall be used to determine trends and assist in improving retention of qualified At-Sea Monitors as referenced in Section F.5.20.

+C.4.3.15.
+Emergency Action Plan

+The contractor shall institute an Emergency Action Plan that documents what they will do in the case of an emergency.
+The purpose of an Emergency Action Plan is to facilitate and organize employer and employee actions during workplace emergencies.
+Well developed emergency plans and proper employee training (such that employees understand their roles and responsibilities within the plan) will result in fewer and less severe employee injuries.
+The contractor shall provide NMFS with a copy of their Emergency Action plan as referenced in Section F.5.27.

-Exhibit J: ASM Program
+C.4.3.16.
+Quality Assurance Plan

+The contractor shall develop and submit to NMFS a contractor Quality Assurance Plan, as referenced in Section F.5.3, which details how the contractor will ensure effectiveness and efficiency of collection efforts as well as the quality of data collected by its At-Sea Monitors.
+The contractor shall further establish, implement, and maintain a Quality Assurance Management program to ensure consistent quality of all work products and services performed under this contract.

+C.5.
+PERFORMANCE MONITORING

+C.5.1.
+Quality Assurance Surveillance Plan

+NMFS intends to monitor contractor performance against the Schedule of Deliverables (Section F.5.3).

+C.6.
+SECURITY RISK LEVEL DESIGNATIONS

+The risk levels under this contract have been determined by the Program Office as shown below:

+LABOR CATEGORY SECURITY RISK

+Program Manager Low

+Coordinator Low

+Observer I, II, III Low

+Investigation Packages

+At-Sea Monitors and key personnel would be considered contractors and all undergo the required background investigation (Section J, Attachment 13, Security Background Instructions) and would be either US Citizens, Naturalized Citizen, Green Card Holders (aka Permanent Resident Card), or Foreign Nationals.
+The following requirements will be completed prior to official hiring:

-Finger Print Cards (FD 258 Cards)
+0 - 30 days = Security Worksheet, Finger Print Cards (FD 258 Cards)